With thanks to the website © Rennes‑le‑Chateau‑archive.com and its owner for permission to translate this article.

 Cover drawing of the magazine CIRCUIT, annotated October 1971 and deposited in 1967 at the Library of Versailles by Philippe de Cherisey, who died in 1985

-If we admit that the central line of the sword actually show three meridians, the problem is therefore to position them on an unambiguous map.
-However, a first indication is given to us clearly: the central line passes through a town answering to the name of Saint-Ursine.
-La ‑ Chapelle ‑ Saint ‑ Ursin is a small French commune located in the department of Cher and the Center region.
+If we admit that the central line of the sword actually shows three meridians, the problem is therefore to position them on an unambiguous map.
+However, a first indication is given to us clearly: the central line passes through a town - Saint-Ursine.
+La ‑ Chapelle ‑ Saint ‑ Ursin is a small French commune located in the department of Cher and the Centre region.
 Surrounded by Morthomiers, Saint-Doulchard and Trouy, La-Chapelle-Saint-Ursin is 6km southwest of Bourges which is the largest city in the area and especially the former capital of France.

 Now let's draw its meridian ...